Willyb15/Data-Science-Python/week4/day8-class_cont/matt_drury/magic-methods-lesson.md

 There are many more.
 [A complete list is here](https://www.python-course.eu/python3_magic_methods.php).

-**Note:** you should not feel it neccessary to memorize all of these!
+**Note:** you should not feel it necessary to memorize all of these!
 You will learn them over time, and that is fine.

-### Making a Dictionary like Obejct
+### Making a Dictionary like Object

 Let's start where we left off last class.
 We build a dictionary like object which was symmetric.